rawilk/laravel-form-components/docs/components/switch-toggle.md

 </x-switch-toggle>
 ```

-In this example, you will see an "x" icon when the switch is "off", and a checkmark icon when the switch is "on". **Note:** This example requires the
+In this example, you will see an "x" icon when the switch is "off", and a checkmark icon when the switch is "on".

+> {note} This example requires the
 [blade heroicon](https://github.com/blade-ui-kit/blade-heroicons) package.